popcar2/BadWebsiteBlocklist/README.md

 ## Contributing

-If you'd like to add a website to the list, [create an issue](https://github.com/popcar2/BadWebsiteBlocklist/issues/new/choose) then wait for me to check its validity and add it to the list (or create a pull request to close that issue then wait for me to review it).
+If you'd like to add a website to the list, [create an issue](https://github.com/popcar2/BadWebsiteBlocklist/issues/new/choose).
+For more info, check out [the contributing guide](https://github.com/popcar2/BadWebsiteBlocklist/blob/main/CONTRIBUTING.md).
 Thanks.

 ---